 When you use a creamy eyeliner, such as a with a pencil, powdered eyeshadow clings to it to give added staying power to your eyeliner.
 This is yet another reason I prefer eye pencils to liquid eyeliners.
 If you favor liquid liner, try Estee Lauder Pure Color eyeliner, which is available in stunning shades that will bring out the twinkle in your eyes.

 When lining the inner rim of your eye, use the fingers of the opposite hand to gently pull down your lower lid.
 Gently line the inner rim with the color of your choice.
 You can line the entire rim, just the outer half or just a small section in the very middle of the lower inner rim.

 There is a debate among professional makeup artists about the effect of lining the inner rims of your eyelids.
 Some say it makes the eyes appear smaller, while others insist that is a beauty myth with no basis in fact.
 Try lining one eyes inner rim and not the other, and see what you think.
 (Always use eye pencils when lining inner rims of eyes, not shadow or liquid.)
-You'll be ready to hit the town with your eye catching eyes.

 Look 5: Party eyes

 Last but certainly not least, this is the all-out look for sultry eyes!
 Cover entire lid with a dark gray, or for the newest take on the smoky eye, a deep bronze, eye shadow, and apply a lighter shade of the lid color in the crease.
 You will line the upper outer rims with pencil or liquid eyeliner, and then do the same for the lower outer rims.
 Benefit BADgal is a fatter black eyeliner pencil, perfect for achieving this look.

 Apply powder eye shadow over the liner on upper and lower rims, smudging with your finger, cotton swab or brush to give a smoky, sexy affect.